Curated by Cedar Lewisohn / 21 April 2016 - April 2019

 With training based in hip-hop culture and “wildstyle” graffiti, this artistic duo has brought the culture of street “writing” into major international museums, developing a refined, recognizable style beginning in the 1980s.
 Characterized by the presence of oneiric landscapes and poetic figures, the work of OSGEMEOS draws on a vast range of cultural, social and political references, as well as the colours, nature and urban context of São Paulo.

-Starting in 2016, and continuing for the next two years, the large area outside Pirelli HangarBicocca’s Cubo building, which covers more than 1.000 sqm, will be made available for site-specific works, commissioned to international artists.
+Starting in 2016, the large area outside Pirelli HangarBicocca’s Cubo building, which covers more than 1.000 sqm, is made available for site-specific works, commissioned to international artists.